Time's Arrow, Time's Cycle: Hutton’s endless cycles of deep time

 Before James Hutton, most geological theorists had dealt only with processes of decay.
 The earth was created and its geologic structures just wore down through catastrophic events like weathering and especially the biblical Flood.

 Hutton introduced the concept of repair into geology and, with it, the notion of deep time.
 The textbook myths see this as a triumph of science and empiricism over religion, but it was nothing of the kind.

 Hutton's theory of the earth as a geological clockwork of eroding continents balanced against uplifting ocean basins was not based on field observations but on a priori conceptions inspired jointly by religious considerations and "the most rigid and uncompromising version of time's cycle ever developed by a geologist."

 Hutton's theory grew out of what may be called "the paradox of the soil."
 Good soil, the product of the "denudation," or eroding, of rock strata, eventually loses its richness to the plant life it sustains.
 Were there no geological source for continual new soil then the world would bear the intolerable stamp of an imperfectly designed abode for man's existence.
 Hutton's homocentric and teleological concept of the world therefore demanded that the soil, new soil, should never run out.
 This requirement in turn demanded the uplift of new strata to become the sources for soil replenishment.

 So Hutton set out to find evidence for uplift (which he naturally did, since he was looking for it).
 He found much evidence interpreted to be repeated uplifts of the Earth's crust.
 This led him inexorably to the idea of deep time.

 So rigid was Hutton's vision of an endlessly cycling earth having "no vestige of a beginning" and "no prospect of an end" that he lost all interest in the historical nature of geological change.
 The Divine benevolence entailed in these cycles was everything to Hutton.
 Such is an unlikely hero for empiricist geology, who nevertheless became one.

-The mythifying of Hutton

 Gould reconstructs the process of mythification of Hutton and sees it as involving several stages.

 First, Hutton's long and turgid Theory of the Earth (1795) was popularized by his friend John Playfair (1802).
 Not only did Playfair make up for Hutton's difficult prose, but he also modernized Hutton's theory by soft-pedaling both his "denial of biblical history" and his repeated appeals to final causes.
 Subsequently, Charles Lyell, who needed an empiricist hero for his own account of the warfare between science and religious bigotry, bolstered Hutton's image as a fieldworker who had no conceptual bias.
 Finally the legend was consolidated in the writings of later geologists, who rarely bothered to read Hutton in the original.